mbroz/cryptsetup/README.md

 LUKS Design
 -----------
 **LUKS** is the standard for Linux disk encryption.
-By providing a standard on-disk format, it does not only facilitate compatibility among distributions, but also provides secure management of multiple user passwords.
-LUKS stores all necessary setup information in the partition header, enabling to transport or migrate data seamlessly.
+By providing a standardized on-disk format, it not only facilitate compatibility among distributions, but also enables secure management of multiple user passwords.
+LUKS stores all necessary setup information in the partition header, which enables users to transport or migrate data seamlessly.

 ### Specification and documentation
   * The latest version of the
   [LUKS2 format specification](https://gitlab.com/cryptsetup/LUKS2-docs).
   * The latest version of the